CS233R/materials/quizzes/pop-quiz-2.md

   ```

 8. Define a attr_reader in code, and what does it do?
+  It allows you to access class variables from outside the class.

 9. Define a attr_accessor in code, and what does it do?
+  The accessor is a combination on the reader and the writer.

 10. How would you instantiate this class?
+  my_dog = Dog.new("Raina", "Boxer")

   ```ruby
   class Dog